 Demi's Teal Toned Waves

 Navy blue highlights?
 Um, love.
-Demi Lovato looks gorgeous in her dip-dyed, streaky lob.
+Demi Lovato looks gorgeous with their dip-dyed, streaky lob.
 Here's proof that this shade looks sophisticated in a feathered, tousled style.

 Thinking of adding highlights like Demi?
 Marshall says she usually adds in different depths of tone to all fantasy colors, saying added highlights can make an unnatural color look natural and professional.